Eugene Nicholas Myers: Early life

 Eugene Nicholas Myers was born in Philadelphia, Pennsylvania to David and Roslyn Nicholas Myers.
 His father, maternal grandfather, maternal uncle, and paternal uncles all were doctors.
 His father was a noted ear, nose and throat specialist in Philadelphia.

 Education and training

 Myers attended the Wharton School of the University of Pennsylvania and in 1954 received a Bachelor of Science in Economics.
 He earned his Doctor of Medicine degree in 1960 at Temple University.

-After medical school, Myers did internships with Dr. Martin Steinberg at Mt.
-Sinai Hospital in New York, and with Dr. J.J.
+After medical school, Myers did internships with Martin Steinberg at Mt.
+Sinai Hospital in New York, and with J.J.
 Byrne at the VA Hospital on Boston.
-He completed a residency and a NIH Special Fellowship in Otolaryngology at Massachusetts Eye and Ear Infirmary, and then was a Teaching Fellow under Dr. Harold Schuknecht, the Harvard Medical School Chair of Otolaryngology, during the 1964-65 period.
-He completed his postgraduate training with a Special Fellowship in Head and Neck Surgery with Dr. John Conley at Saint Vincent's Catholic Medical Center in New York.
+He completed a residency and a NIH Special Fellowship in Otolaryngology at Massachusetts Eye and Ear Infirmary, and then was a Teaching Fellow under Harold Schuknecht, the Harvard Medical School Chair of Otolaryngology, during the 1964-65 period.
+He completed his postgraduate training with a Special Fellowship in Head and Neck Surgery with John Conley at Saint Vincent's Catholic Medical Center in New York.